 This time around we placed some essential oils straight into the medicine cup and you could definitely smell it, but my vaporizer also had a place to insert menthol pads that also helped to get that smell into the air.
 This got me curious.
-Do these things really work to help you breath better, and what’s in the the store-bought variety.
+Do these things really work to help one breathe better, and what’s in the store-bought variety.

 How To Make DIY Menthol Pads For Steam Vaporizers

-First you’ll need the following:
+First, you’ll need the following:

-Cut a 1 inch strip from the side of the felt.
-Next cut each strip into 2 inch sections.
+Cut a 1-inch strip from the side of the felt.
+Next, cut each strip into 2-inch sections.
 You should get around 4 pads from each strip of felt you cut and they should each roughly measure 1×2 inches.

-Lastly put your pads into your oil mixture and allow them to absorb the oils.
-I got 3 pads loaded with the amount of oil I made which was more than enough to get us through one night.
+Lastly, put your pads into your oil mixture and allow them to absorb the oils.
+I got 4 pads loaded with the amount of oil I made which was more than enough to get us through one night.

 You can dispose of the pads after each use or reuse them if you’d like.
 It’s up to you.
-The great thing about this is that these pads are simple and easy to make so you can make then whenever you need them.
+The great thing about this is that these pads are simple and easy to make so you can make them whenever you need them.

 How Does This Help?

-I wondered this exact same thing because there’s a lot of speculation out there over whether or not menthol actually opens the sinuses and helps you breath better.
+I wondered this exact same thing because there’s a lot of speculation out there over whether or not menthol actually opens the sinuses and helps one breath better.
 It’s known to cool the skin and provide relief for itching and pain, but does it actually open the sinuses when a person is congested?